Puzzling the 120-cell: Abstract

 \section{Abstract}

-We introduce \emph{Quintessence}: a new family of burr puzzles based on the geometry and combinatorics of the $120$--cell.
-Written for a broad, mathematically-minded audience, our paper discusses the quaternions, the three-sphere, isometries of three-space, polytopes, and the construction of the dodecahedron and its four-dimensional sibling, the $120$--cell.
-The design of our puzzle pieces uses a drawing technique of Leonardo da Vinci; the paper ends with a catalog of new puzzles.
+We introduce \emph{Quintessence}: a family of burr puzzles based on the geometry and combinatorics of the $120$--cell.
+We discuss the regular polytopes, their symmetries, the dodecahedron as an important special case, the three-sphere, and the quaternions.
+We then construct the $120$--cell, giving an illustrated survey of its geometry and combinatorics.
+This done, we describe the pieces out of which Quintessence is made.
+The design of our puzzle pieces uses a drawing technique of Leonardo da Vinci; the paper ends with a catalogue of new puzzles.